 The SI award comes as Brees and the Saints have won four consecutive games and, with an 8-3 record, moved solidly into playoff contention in defense of the championship they won a year ago in Miami.
 Brees, 31, was the MVP of that Super Bowl game, but he wins SI's highest honor for much more than just his ability to play football.

 Jessie Aney, a 12-year-old tennis and hockey star from Rochester, Minn., was named Sports Illustrated Kids' SportsKid of the Year.
 The No. 1-ranked tennis player in the USTA's 12-and-under and 14-and-Under Northern Section, she was runner-up in Minnesota's Class 2A high school state singles championships as a seventh grader.
-A 4.0 student, Aney scored five goals in her varsity hockey debut for Century High.
+A 4.0 student, Aney school five goals in her varsity hockey debut for Century High.

 Nearly five years ago, in the early spring of 2006, Brees was a broken player.
 After surgery to repair a catastrophic shoulder injury, the Saints were the only team that offered to make him their starting quarterback.
 Meanwhile, New Orleans was a desperate city, trying to find traction after one of the worst natural disasters in U.S. history.
 Brees would later say his landing in New Orleans was much more than just an athlete's change of venue.
 "It was a calling,'' he said.
 "We were brought here for a reason.''